Diabetes medication: Meglitinides

 Adverse reactions include weight gain and hypoglycemia.

 Alpha-glucosidase inhibitors

-Alpha-glucosidase inhibitors are "diabetes pills" but not technically hypoglycemic agents because they do not have a direct effect on insulin secretion or sensitivity.
-These agents slow the digestion of starch in the small intestine, so that glucose from the starch of a meal enters the bloodstream more slowly, and can be matched more effectively by an impaired insulin response or sensitivity.
+Alpha-glucosidase inhibitors are a class of diabetes drugs found in plants/herbs like cinnamon; however, they are technically not hypoglycemic agents because they do not have a direct effect on insulin secretion or sensitivity.
+These agents slow the digestion of starch in the small intestine, such that glucose from the starch enters the bloodstream at a slower rate, and can be matched more effectively by an impaired insulin response or sensitivity.
+The intake of a single dose before a meal containing complex carbohydrates clearly suppresses the glucose spike and may decrease the postprandial hyperglycemia (higher than 140 mg/dL; >7.8 mmol/L) in patients with type II diabetes.
 These agents are effective by themselves only in the earliest stages of impaired glucose tolerance, but can be helpful in combination with other agents in type 2 diabetes.

 Typical reductions in glycated hemoglobin (A1C) values are 0.5–1.0%.